Caribbean Way Smoothie King Recipe

 Key Ingredients and Tips

-- Banana – I love to use bananas because they add a natural sweetness and they create that creamy texture that this smoothie is known for.
+- Banana – I love to use bananas because they add a natural sweetness and they create the creamy texture that this smoothie is known for.

-- Papaya nectar – If you cannot find papaya nectar, you can substitute with pineapple or mango juice.
-The flavor of the smoothie will be quite different, but still perfectly tropical and utterly delicious!
+- Papaya nectar – This is found in the juice section or sometimes the international section of most major grocery chains.
+If you cannot find papaya nectar, you can substitute it with pineapple or mango juice.
+The flavor of the smoothie will be quite different, but still perfectly tropical and utterly delicious.

 - Turbinado sugar – Even a pinch of this stuff adds just the right amount of sweetness without any of that “artificial” taste.